 Data Literacy, Analytics, and Decision Making

-This course serves as an introduction to business data, and contemporary analytics tools and techniques to analyze it.
-Data acquisition, cleansing, management, analysis and visualization will be addressed through hands-on projects.
-Project work will include contemporary business problems addressed using spreadsheets, programming and visualization tools.
-Lecture 3 (Fall, Spring, Summer).
+This course serves as an introduction to the uses (and potential misuses) of data in a wide variety of social settings, including the exploration of contemporary techniques to analyze such data.
+Data acquisition, cleansing, management, analysis, and visualization will be addressed through hands-on projects.
+Project work will include contemporary social problems addressed using a dynamic set of resources and technologies.
+An emphasis will be placed on how insights gleaned from data analysis can be used to guide individual and group decision-making scenarios.
+Lecture 3 (Fall, Spring).

 General Education – Global Perspective: Principles of Microeconomics